A Path to Creating the First Generation of High Seas Protected Areas

 Beyond the horizon, more than 200 nautical miles from shore, lies an area of the ocean known as the high seas.
 These waters, beyond the jurisdiction of any nation, make up roughly two-thirds of the ocean and cover nearly half of the planet’s surface.
 Much is still to be learned about these areas, but scientists know they teem with life and are among the largest reservoirs of ocean biodiversity.
 The high seas support abundant fisheries; provide habitat and migratory routes for whales, sharks, sea turtles, and seabirds; and harbor remarkable ecosystems, such as deep-water corals and other majestic marine life.

-The high seas are also an increasingly busy space; rapid advances in technology and increasing demand for goods and trade in recent decades mean virtually no part of the ocean—including these waters far from shore— remains untouched by human industrial activity.
-Currently, a patchwork of different regional and sectoral organizations manages this last global common space with little coordination among organizations, and that is leading to the degradation of the marine environment and its resources.
+The high seas are also an increasingly busy space; rapid advances in technology and increasing demand for goods and trade in recent decades mean virtually no part of the ocean—including these waters far from shore—remains untouched by human industrial activity.
+Currently, a patchwork of different regional and sectoral organizations manages this last global common space with little coordination, and that is leading to the degradation of the marine environment and its resources.
 These areas belong to everyone, yet governments currently have no comprehensive legal mechanism in place to protect high seas marine life.

 There is an opportunity for this to change.
-Negotiations are under way at the United Nations to finalize a new high seas treaty focused on the conservation and sustainable use of marine biological diversity beyond national jurisdiction.
-The treaty could allow nations to establish comprehensive, cross-sector marine protected areas (MPAs) on the high seas.
+The United Nations recently adopted a high seas treaty focused on the conservation and sustainable use of marine biological diversity beyond national jurisdiction.
+The treaty allows nations to establish comprehensive, cross-sectoral marine protected areas (MPAs) on the high seas.
 These areas, when well-managed, can be effective tools in building ocean resilience to climate change, avoiding fisheries collapse, and preserving biodiversity.
 Currently, less than 1 per cent of high seas waters are highly protected, but scientific evidence suggests that protecting at least 30 per cent of the ocean is more likely to achieve long-term ocean health objectives.1 High seas MPAs can play a key role in reaching this target.

 Although there is much still to discover, scientists have sufficient data and research to begin mapping and modeling hot spots of biodiversity on the high seas.2 This report identifies some of the special places that could benefit from protections established under a new high seas treaty.
 The findings build off a project funded by The Pew Charitable Trusts and led by scientists at the University of California, Santa Barbara (UCSB) in conjunction with partners from 13 universities and organizations.
 Using an algorithm that allows for consideration of multiple factors, researchers developed a data-driven analysis to identify areas in the high seas of outstanding conservation value.